lpod/lpod-docs/level1-text-marks-and-indices.rst

   value is 1;

-- according to the ODF 1.1 specification, the range of an index mark can't spread across paragraph boundaries, i.e. the start en end points must be contained in the same paragraph; as a consequence, a range index mark may (and should) be always created using a single ``set_index_mark()``;
+- according to the ODF 1.1 specification, the range of an index mark can't spread across paragraph boundaries, i.e. the start and end points must be contained in the same paragraph; as a consequence, a range index mark may (and should) be always created using a single ``set_index_mark()``;